danielbodnar/awesome-stars/README.md

 ## vuejs

+- [lauthieb/code-notes](https://github.com/lauthieb/code-notes) - (No longer maintained) A simple code snippet & gist manager for developers built with Electron & Vue.js 🚀
+- [jhipster/generator-jhipster-nodejs](https://github.com/jhipster/generator-jhipster-nodejs) - A NodeJS blueprint that creates the backend using NestJS
+- [jooy2/vutron](https://github.com/jooy2/vutron) - 💚 Quick Start Templates for Vite + Electron + Vue 3 + Vuetify + TypeScript.
+Vutron is a preconfigured template for developing Electron cross-platform desktop apps.
+It uses Vue 3 and allows you to buil
 - [qownnotes/web-companion](https://github.com/qownnotes/web-companion) - Browser extension to browse bookmarks and create notes in QOwnNotes
 - [vuesion/vuesion](https://github.com/vuesion/vuesion) - Vuesion is a boilerplate that helps product teams build faster than ever with fewer headaches and modern best practices across engineering & design.
 - [rendora/rendora](https://github.com/rendora/rendora) - dynamic server-side rendering using headless Chrome to effortlessly solve the SEO problem for modern javascript websites